ninoNinkovic/LiveStamps/README.md

 ###Regex Patterns

+**WARNING!**

+Regex patterns are powerful expressions!

+Test your regex on a separate document before trying it on a master file!
+An expression that accidentally matches valid code, will instantly replace it.
+Also, a mistyped pattern that is too "loose" could replace a huge amount of data in a large file, potentially causing data loss...

+Test and learn more about REGEX patterns buy visiting [www.regexr.com](https://www.regexr.com "Regexr") or [www.regex101.com](https://regex101.com "Regex 101").

 In order to make a stamp 'live' so that is updated whenever the document is modified, a regex pattern must be supplied.
 For docblock tags a built-in pattern is supplied.

 #### The default Regex/stamp pattern